-We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the governmental activities and the General Fund of the Central Minnesota Violent Offender Task Force (VOTF) as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the VOTF's basic financial statements, and have issued our report thereon dated November 23, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the governmental activities and the General Fund of the Central Minnesota Violent Offender Task Force as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Task Force's basic financial statements and have issued our report thereon dated December 14, 2022.

-In connection with our audit, nothing came to our attention that caused us to believe that the Central Minnesota Violent Offender Task Force failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+In connection with our audit, nothing came to our attention that caused us to believe that the Central Minnesota Violent Offender Task Force failed to comply with the provisions of the contracting - bid laws, depositories of public funds and public investments, conflicts of interest, claims and disbursements, and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the VOTF's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Task Force's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.

-This report is intended solely for the information and use of the Board of Directors and management of the Central Minnesota Violent Offender Task Force and the State Auditor, and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of Board of Directors and management of the Central Minnesota Violent Offender Task Force and the State Auditor, and is not intended to be, and should not be, used by anyone other than those specified parties.